 Profile

-A dynamic Writer with entry-level experience specializing in content writing, editing, blogging, journalism, and marketing.
-A strong background in crafting compelling articles and blog posts to grow audiences and refine brand messaging.
+A dynamic writer with entry-level experience specializing in content writing, editing, blogging, journalism, and marketing.
+A strong background in crafting articles and blog posts to grow audiences and refine brand messaging.
 Adept at ensuring consistency of tone and voice across all written materials.

-To craft an accomplishment-driven professional experience section, you’ll want to provide unique insights to showcase your writing style and career achievements.
-You should also leverage hard numbers and data to bolster the impact of your bullet points.
+To craft an accomplishment-driven professional experience section, provide unique insights to showcase your writing style and career achievements.
+Also, leverage hard numbers and data to bolster the impact of your bullet points.

 For example, mentioning the number of articles or blog posts you’ve written may help establish the scope of your professional experience.
-If you were focused on writing copy for web pages, you might want to include metrics that showcase the impact your efforts had on SEO.
+If you were focused on writing copy for web pages, you might want to include metrics that showcase the impact your efforts had on search engine optimization (SEO).
 Using numbers to your advantage can go a long way in differentiating yourself from the competition.

 Senior-Level Professional Experience Example